Setting the Tone

 Sample language for policies, Senate-required components, and special-circumstances for your syllabus can be found on this working document .

-Blackboard offers a variety of tools to facilitate interaction and communication between students and instructors including Announcements, Discussion Boards, and Emails.
-Resources include:
+Brightspace offers a variety of tools to facilitate interaction and communication between students and instructors including Announcements, Discussions, and Emails.
+Resources include Brightspace Help , for how-to documents and videos to help you set up Announcements, Email, Discussions, and other interactive and communication tools.

 Instructors and students can also use Microsoft Teams for working on group projects, or for synchronous, virtual office hours.
 Resources include:

-For information on virtual lectures (live or recorded) using either Blackboard Collaborate or Microsoft Teams, please visit Learning-Centred Approaches to Course Planning.
+For information on virtual lectures (live or recorded) using Microsoft Teams, please visit Learning-Centred Approaches to Course Planning.